j19sch/j19sch.github.io/posts/2025/20250105-using-fake-it-till-you-make-it-to-implement-counterstring.md

 *(edit 19 January 2025)* Turns out it's for two other blog posts.
 The first of the two is ["Comparing counterstring implementations in TypeScript"](link://slug/comparing-counterstring-implementations-in-typescript).
 The second one will be about the difference in performance between all the implementations.

+*(edit 23 February 2025)* I posted the one about the [differences in performance](link://slug/benchmarking-counterstring-implementations-in-typescript).

 ## Counterstring length 2 {.small}